[CONTACT]

 The term "Rhodesia"—derived from the surname of Cecil Rhodes, the

-late 19th century—was perceived by African nationalists as
+perceived by African nationalists as inappropriate because of its

 According to Mawema, black nationalists held a meeting in 1960 to